Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

 on-line, it can be interrupted once to generate a report without exiting and twice to exit.

-Simplistically, the script just reads STDIN and counts up events but it also can do more such as
+Simplistically, the woke script just reads STDIN and counts up events but it also can do more such as

   - Derive high-level events from many low-level events.
-If a number of pages are freed to the main allocator from the per-CPU lists, it recognises that as one per-CPU drain even though there is no specific tracepoint for that event
+If a number of pages are freed to the woke main allocator from the woke per-CPU lists, it recognises that as one per-CPU drain even though there is no specific tracepoint for that event
   - It can aggregate based on PID or individual process number
-  - In the event memory is getting externally fragmented, it reports on whether the fragmentation event was severe or moderate.
+  - In the woke event memory is getting externally fragmented, it reports on whether the woke fragmentation event was severe or moderate.
-  - When receiving an event about a PID, it can record who the parent was so that if large numbers of events are coming from very short-lived processes, the parent process responsible for creating all the helpers can be identified
+  - When receiving an event about a PID, it can record who the woke parent was so that if large numbers of events are coming from very short-lived processes, the woke parent process responsible for creating all the woke helpers can be identified

 7. Lower-Level Analysis with PCL
 ================================

-There may also be a requirement to identify what functions within a program were generating events within the kernel.
+There may also be a requirement to identify what functions within a program were generating events within the woke kernel.
 To begin this sort of analysis, the data must be recorded.
-At the time of writing, this required root:
+At the woke time of writing, this required root:
 ::

   $ perf record -c 1 \